How To Properly Thaw Beef, Pork, Poultry and Seafood

-Most experienced cooks will probably skim past this, thinking, “blah, blah, blah” but, if you prepare and serve food to others, you certainly want to ensure you are implementing proper food safety techniques.
+Most experienced home cooks will probably skim past this, thinking, “blah, blah, blah” but, if you prepare and serve food to others, you certainly want to ensure you are implementing proper food safety techniques.
 If you’ve ever gotten sick after eating at a friend’s house, you’ll totally understand where I’m coming from.

 Freezing meat preserves the shelf-life of meat, (allowing for safe preparation at a later date), and affords us to purchase normally expensive meats at a sale price and freeze for later use.
-However, if you do not thaw the meat properly, you’ve not only wasted your money, but you run the risk of making your friends and family sick…literally.
+However, if you do not thaw the frozen meats properly, you’ve not only wasted your money, but you run the risk of making your friends and family sick…literally.

 NEVER THAW BEEF, POULTRY, SEAFOOD OR PORK AT ROOM TEMPERATURE OR IN WARM OR TEPID WATER

 Freezing is 32ºF and 0ºC.
 Refrigerator temperatures should be at least 40ºF or 4.4ºC.
 Boiling is 212ºF or 100ºC.
 In between freezing and boiling, there is an area called The Danger Zone, where temperatures are perfect for harmful bacterial, parasitic and viral growth.

 Beef, pork, poultry and seafood can be safely thawed in the refrigerator.
 The meat should always remain in its original packaging.
 Poultry should always be thawed on the bottom shelf of the refrigerator.
 Beef and seafood can be stored on an upper shelf; pork can be thawed on a shelf above the poultry, but below the beef.

 Properly thawing meat in the refrigerator requires space and time.
 If you’re short on both, you might consider the cold water sink method which requires the meat be placed in its original packaging in a bowl of cold water.
 The water must be cold and changed at least every 30 minutes.